kamruleee51/MedAI/content/home/experience.md

     date_start: '2022-10-03'
     date_end: ''
     description: |2-
-      Deployment of AI agents like Physics-informed Neural Networks (PINNs) in the field of medical image computing.
+      Deployment of MKH agents like Physics-informed Neural Networks (PINNs) in the field of medical image computing.

   - title: Assistant Professor